amygoldberg/tictactoe_project1/README.md

 ## Objectives
 - Create and use index.html, style.css and tictactoe2.js files to create a working tictactoe game
-- User stories and how users play
+- User stories (userstories.txt file) and how users play
 - Create git repo, commit project at various times to repo
+- Create a firebase link to share game (and include in URL section of Github account)

 ## Instructions

-1. Open app using link: ***Github repo URL?
-2. Start the game by first player choosing a spot on the board - first player becomes 'X'
+1. Start the game by first player choosing a square on the board - first player automatically becomes 'Elsa'
-3. Take turns playing until one user wins or until there is a tie game (will be alerted in either case)
+2. Take turns playing until one user wins or until there is a tie game (will be alerted in either case)
-4. Restart game at any time (mid-game, after a tie, or when one player has won) by pressing the 'New Game' button
+3. Restart game at any time (mid-game, after a tie, or when one player has won) by pressing the 'Play New Game' button

 ## Overview

-I was tasked with creating a two player Tic Tac Toe functional game, which allows users to switch turns, restart the game at any point, and keep track of when a user wins in any scenario.
+I was tasked with creating a functional two player Tic Tac Toe game, which allows users to switch turns, restart the game at any point, and keep track of when a user wins in any scenario.

 ## Step 1: Create User Stories